Using a Customer Data Platform for fan insights

 **How do we calculate interest?

 Lexer’s powerful Customer Data Platform is monitoring millions of mentions, engagements and other public signals in real-time, to determine direct interest in over 16,000 topics and brands.
+This customer intelligence platform enables our customers to implement powerful, data-driven retail strategies.
 For more information on our methodology and how it could help garner a genuine understanding of your audience, please reach out.